adunni24/Finalytics/README.md

 # Finalytics
 Fintech Web application
-that helps analyze finances and helps you make informed financial decisions that suit your lifestyle.
+that helps you analyze finances and make informed financial decisions to suit your lifestyle.